 General information on GECCO workshops can be found at

-Authors should email their papers to firstname.lastname@example.org on or before March 27th, 2017.
+Authors must submit their papers using the GECCO submission site at https://ssl.linklings.net/conferences/gecco on or before March 27th, 2018.
 Submissions should adhere to the ACM SIG guidelines as GECCO’s full papers: Papers Submission Instructions, and not exceed 8 pages in length.

 Each paper submitted will be rigorously evaluated in a double-blind review process.
 The evaluation will ensure high interest and expertise of the reviewers.
 Review criteria include significance of the work, technical soundness, novelty, clarity, writing quality, and sufficiency of information to permit replication, if applicable.
 All accepted papers will be published in the ACM Digital Library.